aws-actions/configure-aws-credentials/README.md

 By default, the action will not overwrite existing profiles.
 If you would like to overwrite a profile, set the `overwrite-aws-profile` input to `true`.

+_Note: When writing profiles, the action will preserve existing profile sections in the credentials and config files.
+However, comments in these files will not be preserved._

+_Caution: Writing to the AWS configuration file means that credentials will persist in the execution environment even after the action cleanup step.
+Use extreme care to ensure that this is safe in your environment and you do not leak valid credentials unintentionally.
+Writing to configuration files is intended for unusual authentication scenarios._

-_Note for using profiles with static IAM User Credentials or when using one role to assume another:_
+For using profiles with static IAM User Credentials or when using one role to assume another, role chaining is needed:

 <details>